nkemdilimjulie/DCI-backend-python-course-2024-till-2025/python-basics/lesson-2024-10-24/tictactoe/README.md

 - I want to see a welcome message
 - I want to see an empty board labelled from 1 to 9
 - Players are asked to give their names

+### Playing the game
+- This will be in a loop
+    - Each player is asked to select a cell
+    - The board is updated after the player selects a valid cell
+    - Check if player won
+        - If player won, print congratulations message and quit the game
+    - if all cells are filled up
+        - print 'No winner!', and quit the game